Hanani-Tutte for approximating maps of graphs: Torus and thickenability

 Neuwirth's algorithm~\cite{Skop94_thick} for thickenability can be seen as the following extension of the problem of deciding if $(G,H,\varphi)$ is approximable by an embedding\footnote{In fact, for Neuwirth's algorithm it is enough to consider $G$ to be a finite union of pairwise disjoint 3-cycles.}.
 Roughly speaking, the thickening $\mathcal{H}$ will be a 2-dimensional surface, but this time without boundary, partitioned into regions representing clusters and pipes.
 Then instead of disc clusters $\mathcal{D}(\nu)$, for $\nu\in V(H)$, we take punctured 2-spheres $\mathcal{S}(\nu)$ with the number of holes equal to $\degr(\nu)$, and each hole being \emphh{designated} for a unique edge incident to $\nu$.
 The pipe $P(\nu\mu)$ of $\nu\mu\in E(H)$ is replaced by a cylinder that has one boundary component glued to the boundary of the hole on $\mathcal{S}(\nu)$ designated for $\nu\mu$, and the other boundary component glued to the boundary of a hole on $\mathcal{S}(\mu)$ designated for $\nu\mu$.
 So, the boundaries of cylinders are analogs of valves.
 The problem that we are interested in is, of course, to decide, if an embedding of $G$ in $\mathcal{H}$ satisfying analogs of~(\ref{it:1st}) and~(\ref{it:2nd}), in which we replace $\mathcal{D}(.)$ with $\mathcal{S}(.)$, exists.

 In the following we show that our technique extends easily to give the tractability of the described more general problem if the maximum degree of $H$ is two, i.e., in the \emphh{toroidal case}, see Figure~\ref{fig:exTorus} for an illustration.
 Note that in this case every cluster is either a cylinder or a sphere with a single hole.
 To this end it is enough to slightly generalize three steps in the proof of Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.
-We remark that this already generalizes a recent work on leveled planarity and beyond by Angelini et al.~\cite{ADF+16_beyond}, radial planarity~\cite{FPS16_radialII,FPS17_radial} and also the results on c-planarity without two disjoint clusters by Gutwenger et al.~\cite{GJL+02_advances}\footnote{The full version of proofs therein seem to have never appeared in a journal, nor it has been posted on a publicly accessible online repository such as arXiv, which makes the results somewhat dubious.}.
+We remark that this already generalizes a recent work on leveled planarity and beyond by Angelini et al.~\cite{ADF+16_beyond}, radial planarity~\cite{FPS16_radialII,FPS17_radial} and also the results on c-planarity without two disjoint clusters by Gutwenger et al.~\cite{GJL+02_advances}.
 Indeed, the considerations of Section~\ref{sec:alg} carry over verbatim except that we need to introduce variables for the edge-cluster switches in the linear system as described in~\cite[Section 2]{FKMP15} playing the role of (Dehn) twists defined below, see also~\cite[Section 5]{FPS16_radialII}.
 We are not aware of any result implying a polynomial time algorithm for this problem.

 In the sequel we use the notion of \emphh{winding number ($\mod$ 2)} of a closed curve $C$ drawn on a cylinder understood as $S^1\times [0,1]$ defined to be 0, if $C$ crosses a line segment $s\times [0,1]$\footnote{Here, we tacitly assume a generic position of $C$ w.r.t. the line segment, i.e., that the line segment an $C$ are intersecting in a finitely many crossing points.}, $s\in S^1$, an even number of times, and to be 1 otherwise.